 3. Do I feel good in it?
 Is it comfortable?

 4. Do I look good in it?
-Does the color and style flatter me?
+Do the color and style flatter me?

 I tried to look objectively at myself in the mirror and let go of what I thought I knew about the way the item looked on me.
 Sometimes it was surprising to see something I thought I liked, really didn’t look that great.
 Some things looked out of style, had lost their shape or just didn’t fit my body or tastes anymore.